peytoncchen/Data-Modeler-Py/README.md

 ## Built With
 - Python 3
-- Various packages: scipy, numpy, pandas, PyQt5, xlsxwriter, statsmodels, py2app
+- Various packages: scipy, numpy, pandas, PyQt5, xlsxwriter, statsmodels, py2app and pyinstaller

 ## Feedback/Development
 The code for this application is open source and can be downloaded and modified as you wish.